nikitos212/Plugin_lab3/README.md

-# UsefulPlugin README
+#  README
-s

-## Features
+## Authorship

-s
+Mikhel Nikita, M3109

-## Requirements
+## Description

-snippets
-s
+This plugin generate documentation about project with information in files .cpp, using lib Doxygen, documentation save in folder ./doc/html/

 ## Extension Settings
-snippets

 ## Known Issues

-see
 ## Release Notes
-see

 ### 1.0.0
-see

 ### 1.0.1

-Settings

 ### 1.1.0
-sss

----

 ## Following extension guidelines
-ssd

 ## Working with Markdown
-1.pressF

 ## For more information

-that's just study plugin, it is not useful.
+that's just study plugin